johnswyou/wavelet-lstm-camels/README.md

 ## Overview

-This repository houses the complete codebase and datasets utilized in my Master's research thesis titled **"Large Sample Study of Wavelet Coupled LSTM Forecasting Using CAMELS"**.
+This repository houses the complete codebase and datasets utilized in my Master's research thesis titled **"Improving Short-term Streamflow Forecasting with Wavelet Transforms: A Large-Sample Evaluation"**.
 The project focuses on developing advanced forecasting models by integrating Wavelet Transform techniques with Long Short-Term Memory (LSTM) neural networks, leveraging the comprehensive CAMELS (Catchment Attributes and Meteorology for Large-sample Studies) dataset.

 ## Table of Contents